 When the fifth-generation Honda CR-V debuted, it quickly set the benchmark for the compact crossover segment with its excellent practicality, comfortable and roomy interior, value, efficiency, and ease of use.
 Our AutoGuide.com editors also awarded the CR-V as the 2017 Utility Vehicle of the Year.
 Our editors were impressed by how well-rounded the CR-V was and liked that it offered everything that someone shopping in the segment could want.
-Even now that it’s a couple of years old, it still manages to hold its own against some very good competitors, and we expect Honda to up the ante once again when the model is refreshed.
+Even now that it’s a couple of years old, it still manages to hold its own against some very good competitors.

 The Honda CR-Vs is so popular in North America that the Japanese automaker has four different manufacturing facilities to serve the market’s demands: Alliston, Ontario, in Canada; East Liberty, Ohio; Greensburg, Indiana; and in El Salto, Jalisco, in Mexico.

-Bottom Line/An excellent all-rounder: it does nearly everything well but doesn’t excel at any particular thing.
+Bottom Line/ An excellent all-rounder: the CR-V does nearly everything well but doesn’t excel at any particular thing.

 Table of contents